California Housing Market Vitality

 California Metro Housing Markets

 California is comprised of twenty nine metro housing markets that account for nearly 98% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Golden State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 California’s state economy is specialized in Information, Pro Bus svcs, and Leisure Hosp.
 Mining, Edu Health svcs, and Trade Trans Util industry sectors are less important to the state economy compared to the national economy.